 Despite all the benefits of green tea, and matcha in particular, do not forget that caffeine-rich drinks should not be drunk 6 hours before bedtime.

-There is one problem with the match though.
+There is still one problem with the match.
 Studies have shown that even organically grown tea leaves contain lead.
 This is especially true for tea grown in China, where the level of environmental pollution is higher than in Japan.

-Scientists came to the conclusion that tea absorbs lead from the environment, and if when brewing other types of tea, 90% of the lead remains in the leaves, which are then thrown away, then things are a little different from matcha.
-So, drinking tea along with tea leaves, we also absorb all the lead contained in the leaves.
+Scientists have come to the conclusion that tea absorbs lead from the environment, and if when brewing other types of tea, 90% of the lead remains in the leaves, which are then thrown away, then with matcha things are a little different.
+So, when drinking tea along with tea leaves, we absorb all the lead contained in the leaves.

-When buying matcha powder, pay attention to the following aspects:
+When buying matcha tea powder, pay attention to the following aspects:

 • The color should be bright green, not dark green like sencha, for example;